 - Button cell (watch) batteries

-- Compact fluorescent light (CFL) bulbs
+- Compact fluorescent light (CFL) bulbs and tubes

 - Switches and relays